viamrobotics/docs/docs/architecture/_index.md

    - You can also sync data from other sources by putting it into folders you specify.
      <br><br>

-1. `viam-server` syncs data to a MongoDB database in the cloud at your specified interval, and deletes the data from the local directory.
+1. `viam-server` syncs data to the cloud at your specified interval, and deletes the data from the local directory.

 1. You can view your data from the Viam app or query it using Viam SDKs, MQL, or SQL.